denten-books/plain-text/0-intro.md

 software engineer to reflect on the contexts of knowledge production critically.
 Rather, I ask only for the willingness to leave inhabited comfort.
 The reader need only bring the tools of critical reflection available to their discipline.
-More technically inclined readers will be thus be challenged to scrutinize their practice in its wider historical context.
+More technically inclined readers will thus be challenged to scrutinize their practice in its wider historical context.
 The chapter on form and formatting, for example, ranges in material from Hegelian idealism to the birth of the Document Object Model.
 The rhetorical strategy purposefully